Stradbally, County Waterford: Medieval church

-Stradbally’s ruined medieval church is situated beside the present Church of Ireland church.
+Stradbally's ruined medieval church is situated beside the present Church of Ireland church.
 A large building, it comprises three sections – the nave, the chancel and the tower.
 The oldest (c.1215) and largest part of the church is the nave, rectangular in shape and over 17 metres long.
 It consists of two doorways, one each in the north and south walls.
 Either side of the north doorway are draw-bar sockets, for securing the door on the inside; in times of danger, the bar was drawn across and reinforced the door.
 Just inside the south doorway is a stoup or font for holy water, carved out of a single block of sandstone.
 The west gable was once surmounted by a bell-cot (a small shelter for the church bell), which was still there when John O’Donovan from the Ordnance Survey visited in 1841.
 This has now gone, but the remains of a small window can still be seen.
 Originally there would have been an arch connecting the nave with the chancel, but this is also now gone.
 The present chancel is a post-medieval rebuild.
-In the sanctuary, against the east gable, is the burial place of the Powers of Ballyvoile – the inscription on the gravestone outlines their genealogy in detail, although doubt has been cast on elements of it.
+In the sanctuary, against the east gable, is a gravestone to the Powers of Ballyvoile – the inscription outlines their genealogy in detail, although doubt has been cast on elements of it.

 The tower probably dates from the 13th or 14th century, and consisted of three storeys.
 What now remains of the tower is the north half; the south half may have collapsed into the original chancel, necessitating the reconstruction of same.
 It is not quite clear how one actually entered the tower, but possibly there was a doorway in the north wall of the chancel.
-In the surviving north portion of the tower are the remains of a spiral staircase and a garderobe or toilet.
+In the surviving north portion of the tower are the remains of a spiral staircase.
 The tower probably served as a residence for the priest.